Douglas DC-6: Variants

-Passenger / Freighter variant; fuselage slightly lengthened from basic DC-6; fitted with cargo doors; some retained cabin windows and could be fitted with seats, while others had windows precluded and were purely used for freight.
-Originally called "Liftmaster" as USAF models.
-The rear cargo door came standard with a built in 4000 lb lift elevator and a Jeep.
-The Jeep was a public relations stunt and shortly after, was dropped.
+Passenger/freighter variant; fuselage slightly lengthened from basic DC-6; fitted with cargo doors; some retained cabin windows and could be fitted with seats, while others had windows precluded and were only used for freight, originally called "Liftmaster" as USAF models; the rear cargo door came standard with a built-in 4000 lb lift elevator and a Jeep.
+The Jeep was a public-relations stunt and shortly after, was dropped.
 Slick Airways was the first airline to operate the freighter variant in April 1951.